optikool/Timeline-Maker/README.md

 # TimelineMaker

-Timeline Maker is a Proof of Concept for building a Windows app using Angular 10, Electron, NodeJS and Sqlite3 as its base.
+Timeline Maker is a Windows app using Angular 13, Electron, NodeJS and Sqlite3 as its base.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

 ## Note

 Strict typing is enabled for this project.

+Use `<base href="./">` in index.html when running Electron.

+Use `<base href="/">` in index.html when running Angular App.

+## Setup
+Run `git clone https://github.com/optikool/Timeline-Maker.git` to clone repo.

+Run `npm install` to install node packages.

 ## Development server